Metolius Sentinel Review

 |Weight||4 lb 11 oz||5 lb 1 oz||5 lb 4 oz||3 lb 15 oz||10.6 oz|

 |Main container material||Durathane||Durathane||37 oz vinyl-laminated nylon||37 oz vinyl-laminated nylon||Durathane|

 |Closure material||Ballistic nylon||Ballistic nylon||840 Denier ripstop||840 Denier ripstop||Ballistic nylon|

 Our Analysis and Test Results

-While comfy, this bag does not breath well.
+While comfy, this bag does not breathe well.
 Even in cool weather, expect sweat to accumulate on the back panel.
-Because it doesn't have a drybag closure system, it's not quite as weather resistant in a downpour.
+Because it doesn't have a dry bag closure system, it's not quite as weather-resistant in a downpour.
 It also required the bag to be filled to the top or water will pool on the lid and make its way in.
-If you're expecting bad weather, we would bring a trash compactor bag and extra-string to securely protect the top of the bag.
+If you're expecting bad weather, we would bring a trash compactor bag and extra string to securely protect the top of the bag.

 This bag can replace a small duffel bag or daypack.
 However, for most applications, you will be better serviced by just having a great daypack, crag pack or duffel.
 So it's for the person that wants one super burly back to do it all in this size.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More